bmvandoren/Nighthawk/README.md

 [here](https://conda.io/projects/conda/en/stable/user-guide/install/download.html).

 The following instructions assume that you're using `conda` to manage your Python environments.
-If you're using anything else, you'll need to modify the instructions accordingly.
+If you're using anything else (such as `venv`, for example), you'll need to modify the instructions accordingly.

 On Windows, type the commands below in an Anaconda Prompt.
 Anaconda Prompt is a program that comes with Anaconda and Miniconda.
 It is a